qisongc/weather-app/README.md

-After cloning the repository, at the root directory, build the docker images and containers using the following command:
+After cloning the repository and running Docker Desktop.
+At the root directory, build the docker images and containers using the following command:

 `docker-compose up -d`